17th November 1991.With my friend from school, Wall.

 In 2005 I received offers from IKEA, Laura Ashley and a Canadian Company to licence my art works, whilst I appreciated the opportunities of having works sold through global brands I did not feel my work was suitable for a commercial mass market.
 In 2005 I also received an offer of representation from Lumas Gallery in Berlin, I flew to Berlin to meet the founders, who were interesting, fun, people and excellent conversationalists.
 Lumas is an intriguing gallery, I admire what they were trying to achieve, working with them was a wonderful opportunity however at the time I felt it was not right for my work.
 In 2007/2008 I received an offer from The Hilton Hotel Group in America to supply prints of my artworks for their hotel rooms, I turned this down as well.
-I did not receive any offers to supply prints for hotels in Delhi or Mumbai.
-The commercial realities of being an artist and managing your work means artists cannot always be particular about the galleries they work with and who they sell their work to.
-However, I humbly believe it's better to hold out for the right opportunity, develop your vision and have something meaningful to say rather than compromise on the quality and integrity of your work, though sometimes such idealism can be naive.
+I did not receive offers to supply prints for hotels in Delhi.
+The commercial realities of being an artist and managing your work means artists cannot always be particular about the galleries they work with and who they sell their work to especially if you're not receiving regular rental income support from your Guardian or trustee over nearly twenty years.
+However, I humbly believe it's better to wait for the right opportunity, develop your vision and have something meaningful to say rather than compromise on the quality and integrity of your work, though sometimes such idealism can be naive and not bending to commercial pressures can be considered ruthlessly mercantile.
 This is why more must be done to support and encourage our artists and artist communities to grow and flourish, there should be more grants, artist programs and special tax concessions for artists and arts initiatives; artists enrich our communities creating a vibrant, tolerant, kinder, more socially and culturally responsible society.
-Art Trustees should take steps ( more particularly take 70,000 steps ) they should do this not out of goodness but due to a legal, moral and ethical duty to act in the child's best interests, sorry, I meant the artist's best interests, encourage and protect artists life insuring they are given the opportunities to develop their work and reach their potential so they are entitled to claim their pension.
-Such matters do not require brilliance a basic and mature understanding and concern for an individual's health, well being and future shall suffice.
+Art Trustees should take steps ( perhaps 70,000 steps ) they should do this not out of goodness they should do it because they have a legal, moral and ethical duty to act in the artist's best interests and to encourage and protect artists, insuring they are given the opportunities to develop their work and reach their potential so they are entitled to claim their pension.
+Such matters do not require brilliance, average intelligence, a mature understanding and concern for an individual's health, well being and future shall suffice.
+Their intelligence should not be swayed by a missing note whilst on holiday.

 2001 - Portrait Photography short course at Central Saint Martins